-DEA registrants can procure controlled substances from a drug company, wholesaler or UW Medicine Drug Services.
-If you wish to order a controlled substance through Drug Services, a current Controlled Substances Registration Certificate must be faxed or mailed to Drug Services before an order can be filled.
+Drug Enforcement (DEA) registrants can procure controlled substances from a drug company, wholesaler, or UW Medicine Drug Services.
+If you wish to order a controlled substance through Drug Services, a current Controlled Substances Registration Certificate must be emailed or mailed to Drug Services before an order can be filled.

 Controlled substances must be stored in a locked cabinet with limited access.
-A perpetual inventory must be maintained and the inventory forms used must meet DEA and State regulations.
+A perpetual inventory must be maintained and the inventory forms must meet DEA and State regulations.

-Expired or waste (undesired) drug(s) must be kept secure in a locked cabinet in a separate container properly labeled for content, and inventoried until disposal.
-Drug Services will provide the contact information of DEA-licensed reverse distributors who must be used for disposal.
-For more information on procurement or DEA-licensed reverse distributors, contact Drug Services (drugsvcs@uw.edu).
+Expired or waste (undesired) drug(s) must be kept in a secure, locked cabinet, inside a separate container, properly labeled for content, and inventoried until disposal.
+Drug Services will provide the contact information of DEA-licensed reverse distributors required for disposal.
+For more information on procurement or DEA-licensed reverse distributors, contact Drug Services drugsvcs@uw.edu.